richpeck/exception_handler/README.md

 [[ stuff ]]

-Since browsers only read `4xx` & `5xx` error codes, any exceptions raised by Rails have to be interpolated.
+Since browsers only read `4xx` & `5xx` error codes, any exceptions raised by Rails have to be inferred.
 Thus, `ExceptionHandler` simply has to manage how the `4xx` / `5xx` errors are passed to the browser.

 Unlike other gems, **`ExceptionHandler` uses a custom [`controller`](app/controllers/exception_handler/exceptions_controller.rb) to build an [`@exception`](app/models/exception_handler/exception.rb) object**.
 This allows us to save the exception, email it or do anything else we may need.
 The gem has already been a massive success and we continue to actively maintain it.